-The component behaviour shown in Fig. 21 illustrates the reification of internal actions which are hidden by τ transitions in a port behaviour specification.4 Here, the component keeps track of the particular sale history for each cash desk and decides upon this history to signal an express mode switch for this particular cash desk.
-The update of the sale history is required to be synchronised (not shown in the diagram) due to the concurrent execution of the port instances cd in cds.
+The component behaviour shown alongside the port behaviour in Fig. 12 illustrates the modelling of internal actions of a component which are hidden by $\tau$ -transitions in the port behaviour specification.
+For each cash desk the component keeps track of the particular sale history and decides upon this history to eventually switch a cash desk into express mode.
+The update of the sale history is synchronised (annotation sequential) due to the concurrent execution of the port instances cd in cds.